Metanoia (theology): Theological concept

 The Merriam-Webster Dictionary transliterates the Greek μετάνοια into metanoia and borrowing it as an English word with a definition that matches the Greek: "a transformative change of heart; especially: a spiritual conversion", augmented by an explanation of metanoia's Greek source: "from metanoiein to change one's mind, repent, from meta- + noein to think, from nous mind".

 Synonyms for "conversion" include "change of heart" and "metanoia".

 In opposition to the Church's interpretation of metanoia as comprising contrition, confession, and penances, Martin Luther objected that it retained its classical sense of "a change of mind."
 For John Staupitz, "... metanoia can be derived, though not without violence, not only from post and mentem, but also from trans and mentem, so that metanoia signifies a changing of the mind and heart, because it seemed to indicate not only a change of the heart, but also a manner of changing it, i.e., the grace of God."
 Metanoia is a concept of fundamental character for Luther, as it marks the ground of the first of his 95 theses.

 John Calvin pointed to the double derivation of the Hebrew and Greek words for "repentance": the Hebrew derives from conversion, or turning again, and the Greek means a change of mind and purpose.
 The meaning of the word, for Calvin, is appropriate to both derivations because repentance (a) involves "withdrawing from ourselves", (b) turning to God, (c) "laying aside the old", and (d) putting on "a new mind".

-Gregory Martin, the translator of the Douay-Rheims, argued in chapter 13 of his work A Discovery of the Manifold Corruptions of Scripture for the translation of "penance".
+Gregory Martin, the translator of the Douay-Rheims Bible, argued in chapter 13 of his work A Discovery of the Manifold Corruptions of Scripture for the translation of "penance".
 He based his conclusions on the writings of the church fathers and the awkward sentences that other readings lead to.